-How to connect to a VPN on your Mac
+Here's how to protect yourself by connecting to a VPN on your Mac

 - Click Apply.

-How to connect to the VPN with your VPN provider's App.
+How to connect to the VPN with your VPN provider's App

-Some VPN service providers offer applications you can install, which will automatically setup your VPN settings and give you easy access to start/stop your VPN connection.
-In most instance, you'll be simply required to install the application and enter your account credentials, and then you're up and running.
-In our screenshots below, we're showing the efficacy in selecting a VPN server in various parts of the world using the privateinternetaccess.com service App.
+Many VPN service providers like NordVPN, IPVanish, TunnelBear, ExpressVPN, and more, offer applications you can install, which will automatically set up your VPN settings and give you easy access to start/stop your VPN connection.
+In most instances, you'll simply be required to install the application and enter your account credentials, and then you're up and running.
+In our screenshots below, we're showing the efficacy in selecting a VPN server in various parts of the world using the PIA service app.